- Outlook app is one of the most used email clients in the world.

 Now, if the issue persists, you can also use this guide where we tell you what to do if Outlook emails remain stuck in your outbox.
 If nothing works, maybe it’s time to use a third-party email service.

-That’s all, I hope that at least one of these solutions solved your problem with emails in Outlook.
-If you have any comments, write them down in the comments section below.
+That’s all, we hope that at least one of these solutions solved your problem with emails in Outlook.
+If you have any comments, feel free to write them down in the comments section below.